London Bridge hotspot Vinegar Yard is packed with street food, art installations and pop-up shops.

-Vinegar Yard officially opens on April 3, but it’s technically open on ‘soft launch’ as we speak (confusing, I know).
-It’s open seven days a week, from early ’til late, and you’ll find it on St Thomas Street, just two minutes away from London Bridge station.
+Vinegar Yard is open 12-10pm, Monday to Sunday, and you’ll find it on St Thomas Street, just two minutes away from London Bridge station.

 Also published on Medium.